5 Tips for Raising an Emotionally Intelligent Child - Baby Chick

 Supporting an emotionally intelligent child includes plenty of playtime!
 Children learn to express themselves primarily through play, especially during free play.
 When children have big, uncomfortable things happening in their world, they (if given the opportunity) will play out the scenario.
 This helps them to process what is going on, which allows them to make sense of things.
 They also practice new skills, including responding to or coping with emotions.

-You might see your child drawn to their dolls or action figures and playing out schoolyard social dynamics or playing out arguments they have seen.
+You might see your child drawn to their dolls or action figures and playing out schoolyard social dynamics or arguments they have seen.
 You might see them dress up and play an empathic role (doctor, nurse, vet, etc.) to enact self-soothing or practice protective, caring behaviors.
-Or you might not even see a direct pattern or correlation in the play, but trust that play is your child’s primary communication tool, and it serves a purpose.
+You might not even see a direct pattern or correlation in the play but trust that play is your child’s primary communication tool, and it serves a purpose.

 Free play also has no pressure or outcome, so they can practice new skills without feeling self-conscious.
 They also develop empathy when they play characters or different roles.
 They practice “stepping into another person’s shoes” and considering another person’s needs, thoughts, and/or feelings.

 Having high emotional intelligence won’t fix every issue your child will face.
-But ongoing support for your child emotionally will help build a stronger parent-child relationship.
-And it will equip them with many skills that will benefit them for their entire life.
+However, ongoing emotional support will help build a stronger parent-child relationship and equip your child with many skills that will benefit them for their entire lives.

 Share